Wavelet penalized likelihood estimation in generalized functional models: Assumptions and estimation scheme

-Then some more restrictive assumptions are made on the form of the distribution: \begin{description} \item[(A4.1)] There exist a constant $a>0$ such that $\max_{i=1,\dots,n}\E\left[\exp(\dot \ell(Y_i,\bX_i^T\beta+f(t_i))^2/a)\right]\leq a$, \item[(A4.2)] There exist constants $K,\,\sigma_0^2\,>0$ such that \end{description} Assumption (A4.1) corresponds to exponential tails and is weaker than assumption (A4.2), which corresponds to sub-Gaussian tails.
+Assumption (A1) ensures the identifiability of the model.
+Assumption (A3) is not restrictive and holds for classical distributions like Gaussian, Binomial, Poisson, {\it etc}.
+Some more restrictive assumptions are made on the form of the distribution with assumptions (A4.1) and (A4.2).
+Assumption (A4.1) corresponds to exponential tails and is weaker than assumption (A4.2), which corresponds to sub-Gaussian tails.
+When assumptions (A4.1) or (A4.2) hold, they imply that there exists a positive constant $\ddot b_\infty$ such that $\max_i \ddot b(\bX_i^T\beta_0+f_0(t_i))\,\leq\,\ddot b_\infty\,<\,\infty$.
+As a consequence, for every vector $v\in\R^n$, $\|v\|_G\leq \ddot b_\infty \|v\|_n$.

+In \cite{MammenVanDerGeer}, the authors establish their asymptotic results for distributions with a bounded likelihood and for the Binomial distribution.
+Comparing to their conditions, assumptions on distributions are here less restrictive.
+For example, they hold for the Poisson model, which does not verify \cite{MammenVanDerGeer}'s assumptions.